aibolem/RAMDanceToolkitwiki/Overview.md

-RAM Dance Toolkit is a C++ creative coding toolkit to create environments for dancers.
-This toolkit contains a GUI and functions to access, recognize, and process motion data to support creation of various environmental conditions (called “scene”) and gives realtime feedbacks to dancers using code in an easy way.
-Toolkit uses openFrameworks, a software development toolkit for artists, which means users can use functions from both RAM Dance Toolkit and openFrameworks.
+RAM Dance Toolkit is a C++ creative coding toolkit for creating environments for dancers.
+This toolkit contains a GUI and helpful functions for accessing, recognizing, and processing motion data to support the creation of various environmental conditions called “scenes”.
+The toolkit also provides realtime feedback for dancers by using code in an easy way.
+The toolkit uses openFrameworks, a software development toolkit for artists, meaning users can use functions from both RAM Dance Toolkit and openFrameworks.
 RAM Dance Toolkit will also be published as an application for Windows and Mac.
 As an application, users also can choreograph or rehearse with previously programmed scenes.

 [[/Images/Home/ram.png]]